mauriciomorales-dev/dockerized-bc-stencil-theme/README.md

 ```

 ### Notes
 The theme folder in this repository is mounted to /theme inside the container, ensuring changes in the host are reflected in the container.
+Keep /theme/.gitignore to ensure that the theme files are not copied to the repository.
 You can modify dockerfile or docker-compose.yml to include additional tools or configurations as required.
 Always make sure your theme/package.json is correctly configured to avoid dependency issues.